 Selling Motor Vehicles in Indonesia

-Now that you have read much information about starting an automotive business in Indonesia, perhaps you would like to do so yourself.
+After learning about starting an automotive business in Indonesia, you might be interested in pursuing this opportunity yourself.
 If you would, we at Paul Hype Page & Co can be of much service to you.
 Our incorporation team will set you on the path towards owning an Indonesia-based company of your own.
-Should you encounter any issues during the incorporation process, we will be able to work with you in order to resolve them.
+Should you encounter any issues during the incorporation process, we will be able to work with you to resolve them.

 Regulations Related to Indonesian Automotive Businesses

 Regulation No. 22 is an important regulation related to the sale of vehicles in Indonesia.
-It categorizes all automotive companies in Indonesia into any of four groups: distributors, sub-distributors, agents, and sub-agents.
+It categorizes all automotive companies in Indonesia into four groups: distributors, sub-distributors, agents, and sub-agents.

 The Indonesian government expects the country’s vehicle exports to increase, particularly since the implementation of the ASEAN Economic Community (AEC), which has turned the Southeast Asian region into one single market and production area.
 The AEC is expected to provide more opportunities for exporters by increasing the amount of regional trade conducted.
 The most important export markets in Southeast Asia are Thailand, the Philippines, and Malaysia.
 Many Indonesian-made vehicles are also exported to Japan and Saudi Arabia.